Capture of Belgrade (1739)

-The capture of Belgrade was the recapture of Belgrade (capital of modern Serbia) by the Ottoman Empire in 1739.
+The Siege of Belgrade saw the recapture of Belgrade (capital of modern Serbia) by the Ottoman Empire in 1739.

 Background

 According to the Treaty of Pruth signed in 1711 between the Ottoman Empire and the Russian Empire, the Russians had stipulated to stop interfering in the affairs of the Polish–Lithuanian Commonwealth.
 In the War of the Polish Succession (1733–1738), Habsburg Austria and the Russian Empire were allies.
 The Ottomans saw this alliance as a violation of the treaty and engaged in a war against Russia.
 Being an ally of Russia, the Austrians also declared war on the Ottoman Empire in 1737.
 The Austrian army was defeated in two major battles, the Battle of Banja Luka and the Battle of Grocka, and had to fall back on Belgrade.

-The siege
+Siege

 The Ottoman Empire had first captured Belgrade in 1521 (the first campaign of Suleyman I), but lost it to Eugene of Savoy of Austria in 1717 (see siege of Belgrade (1717)).
 The Ottomans had since then been waiting for an opportunity to regain the city.
 After the battle of Grocka the grand vizier Ivaz Mehmed Pasha laid siege to Belgrade (July 1739).
 In August, Hekimoğlu Ali Pasha (former grand vizier) joined him from the western front, a Bosnian militia also took part in the attack.
 After a siege of 51 days Count Wallis, the Austrian commander, ordered the burning of the Danubean fleet under his command and sued for peace.